onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 ### Introduction

-[Onyx](https://github.com/onyx-platform/onyx), a high performance, distributed, fault tolerant, scalable data processing platform.
+[Onyx](https://github.com/onyx-platform/onyx) is a high performance, distributed, fault tolerant, scalable data processing platform.
 Onyx programs are described using immutable data structures, putting a powerful force in the hands of the developer to cross language and machine boundaries at runtime.